idle-binary/principles-of-web-accessibility/README.md

 ## Help evil to fail

 Not everything inaccessible should be made accessible.
-SOme things shouldn’t exist at all.
+Some things shouldn’t exist at all.
 If a product or application is inherently exploitative or addictive, trades in misinformation or hatred, or just makes the world worse, do not help it to succeed or avoid litigation.
 Proprietors of such products do not deserve _any_ customers or users, least of all disabled or otherwise marginalized ones (who may be disproportionately affected by their practices).
 Where you draw the line between acceptable and despicable is a question of personal morality.
 But drawing the line makes your offering as a practitioner coherent.